Beggiatoa spp. on anoxic sublittoral mud

 Evidence

-The biotope normally develops in areas of low water flow rate, such as sea lochs and fjords, where hypoxic or anoxic conditions are able to develop.
-Any further decrease in water flow is unlikely and assessed further.
+The biotope normally develops in areas of weak or negligible water flow rate, such as sea lochs and fjords, where hypoxic or anoxic conditions are able to develop, though some flow is required to replenish nutrients (Exton et al., 2024).
+Any further decrease in water flow is unlikely. .
 An increase in water flow is likely to result in increased mixing of the water column, and dispersal of any thermocline or halocline in the area, an increase in oxygenation of the water column and loss of the conditions required for growth of Beggiatoa spp.
-In areas where anoxic or hypoxic conditions are caused by organic enrichment, then increased water flow is likely to mitigate and reduce the level of hypoxia.
+In a review of literature on river strains, Exton et al. (2024) noted that too fast a flow is likely to result in Beggiatoa mats being scoured away and proposed an upper limit of 0,6 m/s, though this could vary.
+In addition, in areas where anoxic or hypoxic conditions are caused by organic enrichment, increased water flow is likely to mitigate and reduce the level of hypoxia.
 However, an increase of 0.1-0.2 m/s (the benchmark) may reduce the level of hypoxia in naturally hypoxic areas.
 Therefore, a resistance of Low is suggested but with Low confidence.
 Resilience is likely to be High so that sensitivity is assessed as Low.

 Low